evamh/ACNH-NPC-Generator/README.md

 This project uses code from the following sources:
 1. *Building Autoencoders in Keras*, https://blog.keras.io/building-autoencoders-in-keras.html
-2. The 'ConvolutionalVAE' notebook from week 4 of class
+2. The 'ConvolutionalVAE' notebook from week 4 of Coding Three-Exploring Machine Inteligence at the CCI, UAL
 3. ChatGPT (especially for debugging, image processing and visualisation)
 4. Help from the coding 3 team at the CCI